-Parents/guardians must be notified in writing of the assessment team's decision.
+Parents/guardians must be notified in writing of the assessment Gifted Department's decision.
 Eligibility determinations are mailed to parents after all required data has been collected, recorded, and analyzed by gifted personnel.
 Parents and/or guardians may request a meeting to discuss the results of the assessment.
-If a parent elects to appeal the placement decision of the eligibility team, the Superintendent of Richmond County Schools and the Gifted Education Liaison must be notified in writing of the parent's intent to appeal the placement decision within 10 days after the parent has met with the system's Gifted Liaison to discuss the evaluation results.
+If a parent elects to appeal the placement decision of the eligibility team, the Superintendent of Richmond County Schools, Gifted Program Specialist, and/or the Gifted Education Liaison must be notified in writing of the parent's intent to appeal the placement decision within 10 days after the parent has met with the system's Gifted Liaison to discuss the evaluation results.